OPERA PROGRAMS BERLIN

 SESSIONS:

-• REVIEW: Thorough review of artist's professional materials prior to the two individual consultation sessions;
+• REVIEW: Thorough review of artist's professional materials prior to the individual consultation session;

 • 60-min SESSION: Anastasia Inniss and Julie Wyma going over feedback after review of professional materials, addressing the individual points of action, creating a strategic plan to develop application materials, website, recordings and branding further.

-• FOLLOW-UP: follow-up review of materials via email.
+• REVIEW & FOLLOW-UP: follow-up review of updated materials and feedback via email.

 Find out: